Getting Started

 - pgAdmin or similar PostgreSQL client for database management

-- Insomnia, Postman, or similar API client for testing endpoints
+- REST Client VS Code extension (Recommended), Insomnia, or Postman for testing endpoints

 Quick Setup (3 Steps)